 You may instruct your broker, bank, trustee or other nominee on how to vote your shares using any of the methods described above.
 If you do not provide them with instructions on how to vote your shares prior to the Annual Meeting, they will have discretionary authority to vote your shares only with respect to routine matters.
-Only Proposal 2 (relating to the ratification of the independent registered public accounting firm) is considered to be a routine matter, and your broker, bank, trustee or other nominee will not have discretion to vote your shares with respect to Proposals 1, 3 or 4.
-If you do not give your instructions on how to vote your shares on Proposals 1, 3 or 4, your shares will then be referred to as "broker non-votes" and will not be counted in determining whether any of Proposals 1, 3 or 4 is approved.
+Only Proposal 2 (relating to the ratification of the independent registered public accounting firm) is considered to be a routine matter, and your broker, bank, trustee or other nominee will not have discretion to vote your shares with respect to Proposals 1 or 3.
+If you do not give your instructions on how to vote your shares on Proposals 1 or 3, your shares will then be referred to as "broker non-votes" and will not be counted in determining whether Proposal 1 or 3 is approved.
 Please participate in the election of directors and vote on all the proposals by returning your voting instructions to your broker, bank, trustee or other nominee.